MBuffenoir/21docker/readme.md

     21 login

-Be sure to update your manifest file your 21co ip address
+Be sure to update your manifest file with your 21co ip address.

 Build, then run the web server with:

     docker-compose up -d

 The worker container will remove all expired containers after 10 minutes.

+## Tests

+Run the tests with:

+    docker-compose exec 21docker python -m unittest discover

 ## 21 buy